edurant/edurant.github.io/advising/msml.md

 * Technical bachelor's degree
 * Programming experience with a modern language such as Python, C#, or Java.
 One year of college coursework (culminating in e.g., CS2852, [CSC1120](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40106), or [CSC2611](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40196)) or equivalent minimum.
-  * Students with less experience (similar to CS1021, [CSC1110](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40105), or [CSC1310](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40339)) will be encouraged to take [CSC5120 Software Development for Machine Learning][CSC5120] Software Development for Machine Learning over the summer.
+  * Students with less experience (similar to CS1021, [CSC1110](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40105), or [CSC1310](https://catalog.msoe.edu/preview_course_nopop.php?catoid=35&coid=40339)) will be encouraged to take [CSC5120 Software Development for Machine Learning][CSC5120] over the summer.
 This can count as an elective in the Master of Science in Machine Learning.
 * At least a year of differential and integral calculus required.
 Multivariable calculus or linear algebra preferred.
   * Students who don't have both topics will take MTH5810 Mathematical Methods for Machine Learning; students who do will take an additional elective.